joemphilips/walletts/README.md

 Please read instruction below before giving a pull request

 * use `yarn cz` instead of `git commit` (except when you `--amend` ing)
+* scope of the commit must be one of its sub-package's name, or `meta` for change which affects more than 2 packages.

 ## testing